 Do I need it or want it?

-You don’t have to throw out everything you can literally live without, but you should be pretty strict about your definition of need.
+You don’t have to throw away everything you could live without, but you should be pretty strict about your definition of need.
 If you have a bread maker that’s been sitting in the cabinet untouched for years, don’t feel like you “should” keep it just because it was a Hanukkah gift.
 Think realistically about the years ahead: will you use it more than a few times?
 Are you genuinely excited for the few times you’ll use it?
 Will it make an important difference in your life to hold onto the item?
-It’s OK to say yes, but skip the guilt if the answer is no. Downsizing is about simplifying, so make a decision and feel confident in sticking to it.
+It’s okay to say yes, but it is also okay to decide you don’t need it. decluttering and downsizing is about simplifying, so make a decision and feel confident in sticking to it.

 Does it have sentimental value?

 The hardest items to part with will be the ones directly tied to beloved memories with your family and friends.
-Still, if you kept absolutely everything of sentimental value, downsizing would be impossible.
+Still, if you kept absolutely everything of sentimental value, decluttering and downsizing would be impossible.
 Use the packing and sorting process as a way to reflect and let go.
 As you and a loved one go through your things, talk about them and the memories they conjure up.
-If you’re working solo, it can still be therapeutic to say these thoughts out loud — you can even tell your dog about the items.
-Just letting yourself really look back and appreciate the good times can sometimes be enough to help you let go of the mementos.

 Do I use this item often?

 There are going to be some items you’re simply used to having around, but ultimately don’t use very much.
 Think about your day-to-day routine: which items do you use the most?
-When you look around your house, which objects have been merely functional décor?
+When looking around your house, which objects have been merely functional décor?
 Additionally, consider whether where you’re going will have a valuable replacement — just because you’ve always used a traditional toaster doesn’t mean you can’t adapt to your daughter’s toaster oven, for instance.
-Continue to be realistic about the future, keeping in mind that there might be someone else who would get much more use out of the item.
+Continue to be realistic about the future, keeping in mind that there might be someone else who would get much more use out of the item than you might.

 Do I have another item that performs the same function?

-Whether it’s two blenders or a dozen winter coats, duplicate items are the easiest way to downsize.
-Choose the newest or best-functioning electronic (don’t forget to test them out to ensure everything’s in good working order), and a reasonable amount of more practical items like towels, blankets, outerwear, and other clothing.
-Use the opportunity to clean out your closet.
-Embrace the opportunity to minimize: if you really only ever wear the same three cardigans, keep those and donate the rest.
-Make sure you’ll have everything you’ll need, but be willing to see a smaller wardrobe.
-Remember: it means less laundry!
+Whether it’s two blenders or a dozen winter coats, duplicate items are the easiest way to declutter and downsize.
+Choose the newest or best-functioning electronics, and a reasonable amount of more practical items like towels, blankets, outerwear, and other clothing.
+Use the opportunity to clean out your closet and embrace the opportunity to minimize.
+Hiring a senior move manager, professional organizer, or declutterer can make a world of difference during this process and make the transition much more simple.

 Step 3: Find new homes for the items you aren’t keeping

-Donate any remaining items.
+Donate any remaining items that did not sell during your yard sale.
 Many charities and organizations can even pick up boxes directly from your home.
 It can feel impersonal and somewhat distressing sometimes — even with a yard sale, your items tend to go to neighbors you’re familiar with — but it’s important to focus on the end result.
 Someone in need will truly benefit from your donation and appreciate it each and every day.

-Just as the senior had to say goodbye to their possessions, the time will come to say goodbye to the house, as well.
-It will be a difficult process, one with plenty of love and support from family and friends.
+Just as aging adults have to say goodbye to their possessions, the time will come to say goodbye to the house, as well.
+It will be a difficult process, but one with plenty of love and support from family and friends.

 The truth is, there’s not necessarily a right or wrong way to say goodbye to the family home.
-It can start even before items have been packed away, as the senior walks through each room and reflects on the many memories created there.
-Some seniors might appreciate taking photos of all of the rooms that they can look back on while the new home feels foreign.
-Others may prefer to move out early instead of seeing their beloved home taken apart.
 Discuss what will work best for your family in an open and honest setting; don’t feel ashamed if you’re having trouble.
-It’s vital that the entire family supports one another throughout the downsizing process, so don’t be afraid to ask for or offer help.
+It’s vital that the entire family supports one another throughout the decluttering and downsizing process, so don’t be afraid to ask for or offer help.

 However the goodbyes are said, make it a point to bid farewell.
 You’re closing a major, important chapter of your life.
 It’s OK to feel sad, even as if you’ve suffered a loss, but don’t lose sight of the exciting next step that lies ahead.

-No matter where the senior is headed, the new home won’t feel like home right away.
-Do what you can to bring in the most important items first, those that will make the senior feel especially comforted.
-Move-in day should be a family affair, even if you hire movers.
-Any member who is able to should stop by to help out, bring food and refreshments, troubleshoot issues, and simply make the occasion a happy one.
+No matter where you are headed, your new home won’t feel like home right away.
+Do what you can to bring in the most important items first, those that will make you feel especially comforted.
+Move-in day should be a family affair, even if you already have help from a senior move manager or movers.
+Any family member who is able to should stop by to help out, bring food and refreshments, troubleshoot issues, and simply make the occasion a happy one.
 Keep the mood as light and exciting as possible: focus on the fact that it’s a new beginning rather than an end.

-Seniors and their loved ones should check in regularly to discuss how things are going.
-You don’t have to stop by every day, but a nightly call for the first week or two can certainly make a displaced senior feel less lonely.
-It’s especially important if they’ve just moved to an assisted living facility or nursing home, but shouldn’t be overlooked if they’ve moved in with a loved one.
-Just because they are with family doesn’t mean it’s been a seamless process, and there could still be underlying emotional trauma from the move itself.
+You should check in on your loved ones regularly to discuss how things are going.
+You don’t have to stop by every day, but a nightly call for the first week or two can certainly make aging adults feel less lonely.
+It’s especially important if they’ve just moved to an assisted living facility or nursing home.
 Find the balance between hovering and checking-in, even rotating responsibility among family members.

-Downsizing is often one of the best choices a senior can make, but it’s their decision in the end.
+Decluttering and downsizing is often one of the best choices an aging parent can make, but it’s their decision when and if they want to.
 Ease into the idea and keep the conversation ongoing.
-It will be painful, but the inevitable sting of leaving the family home should never stop a senior from simplified, happier living.
+It will be painful, but the inevitable sting of leaving the family home should never stop anyone from simplified and happier living.